 Whether you're sitting in rush hour traffic, stuck in limbo at the RMV, or waiting for your Instagram feed to load, there's just no way around it—waiting sucks.

 But at some point, users will inevitably have to wait for something in your product to load.
 How you handle that waiting experience can make a huge difference to your users (and your retention rates).

-While often treated as an afterthought in product design, the loading page is an important indication to users that their actions matter.
-It’s a confirmation that what they’ve submitted or clicked will lead to something great, just around the corner.
+Some products have found a way to make waiting more bearable by utilizing their loading pages to add value to the overall user experience.
+While often treated as an afterthought in product design, the loading page is an important indication to your users that their patience matters, and it provides a confirmation that what they’ve submitted or clicked on will lead to something great just around the corner.

 Here’s a look at 7 loading pages that make waiting (almost) fun:

 1. Slack's loading page helps teams bond